TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/Clipboard/Index.rst

 current pad (which is pad 2).
 Then we change to the "Normal" pad, call the :code:`elFromTable()` method again.

-In the "examples" extension, this data is passed to a BE module view for display, which is really just information:
+In the "examples" extension, this data is passed to a backend module view for display, which is really just information: